China urges Japan to reflect on history

 BEIJING - China on Wednesday urged Japan to abide by its commitment to recognize and examine its history of aggression so as to gain trust from victim countries as well as the international community.

-Chinese Foreign Ministry spokesman Hong Lei made the comments when answering a question about Japanese Prime Minster Shinzo Abe's decision not to visit the Yasukuni Shrine on August 15, the 68th anniversary of Japan's surrender in World War II.
+Chinese Foreign Ministry spokesman Hong Lei made the comments when answering a question about Japanese Prime Minister Shinzo Abe's decision not to visit the Yasukuni Shrine on August 15, the 68th anniversary of Japan's surrender in World War II.

 According to Japanese media, instead of a visit, Abe will offer sacrifice fee to the notorious shrine, which honors the Japanese war dead, including 14 Class-A war criminals during World War II.